This article explores the Tioga Road and Tuolumne Meadows area of Yosemite National Park!

 - The drive time from the Yosemite Valley to the Tuolumne Meadows is 1.5 hours.

 It is now time to explore the Tioga Road.

-This turnout was named in honor of landscape architect, Frederick Law Olmstead and his son when the Tioga Road opened to automobile traffic in 1961.
-Olmstead is considered the father of American landscape architecture and best known for his design of New York’s Central park.
-He was the chairman of the first commission to manage Yosemite Valley and the Mariposa Grove and wrote a report recommending policy for the care and protection of the park’s scenery and wildlife.
+This turnout was named in honor of landscape architect, Frederick Law Olmstead, and his son when the Tioga Road opened to automobile traffic in 1961.
+Olmstead is considered the father of American landscape architecture and best known for his design of New York’s Central Park.
+He was the chairman of the first commission to manage the Yosemite Valley and Mariposa Grove and wrote a report recommending policy for the care and protection of the park’s scenery and wildlife.